 Assuming we have 32-bit UEFI support in Tails, I don't understand what would be the actual steps to boot Tails on that device: booting Windows, tweaking some setting, then rebooting?
 Does this need to be done every time one wants to boot Tails, or once for all?

-#19 Updated by glennndavis almost 4 years ago
+#19 Updated by glennndavis about 4 years ago

 Feature #8981 being about Raspberry PI not being hand held might not actually be a dup of this.
 However for the sake of curtesy I will address it here since it was claimed to be in #8981.
 I would love to run tails on my $35 Raspbeerry PI (RPI 2B+) with a quad arm7.
 It runs a wheezy os variant called raspbian and 1 GB ram on an class 4 sd card (upto 32 GB if you can get that much on a class 4: I could only get "16GB" effectively getting 14.4GB.
 Also: Somewhere I read in a whitepaper that exceeding the class of an SD card slot causes backward compatably to class 1, wonderful but very slow.
 So using a class 10 may actually slow things down.).